Function inner() in the stokes package

 }

-To cite the stokes package in publications, please use Hankin (2022b).
+To cite the stokes package in publications, please use Hankin (2022b); this function monograph discusses inner().
 Spivak (1965), in a memorable passage, states:

 - Michael Spivak, 1969 (Calculus on Manifolds, Perseus books).
 Page 77